stripe/stripe-ios/MIGRATING.md

 ### Migrating from versions < 24.0.0

 #### PaymentSheet
 PaymentSheet displays payment methods in either a vertical or horizontal layout.
-By default, Stripe optimizes the layout automatically.
+Prior to this major version, PaymentSheet defaulted to a horizontal layout.
+Now, Stripe optimizes the layout automatically.
 To set a specific layout instead, set the `PaymentSheet.Configuration.paymentMethodLayout` property to either `.horizontal` or `.vertical`.

 ```
 var configuration = PaymentSheet.Configuration()